Whatshiywl/HeroesSkillTree/README.txt

 Havn't been tested with multiple players yet, tho.
 /skillup (skill) [amount] and /skilldown (skill) [amount] to change skill levels.
+SkillPoints are now properly used.

 TODO:
                     BASIC PACKAGE:
-- Make /skillup and /skilldown require and take SkillPoints
+- Make skills cap at max-level node defined on Heroes/classes/class.yml
 - Make skills recognize their parents from Heroes/classes/class.yml
 - Use parenting system to cancel skills whenever needed